sirine707/pdfguru-clone-take-home-project/README.md

 yarn dev # Run development server
 ```

-Note that Both OPENAI_API_KEY and CONVERT_API_KEY can be generated from their respective developer platforms.
+Note that Both OPENAI_API_KEY and CONVERT_API_KEY environment variables can be generated from their respective developer platforms.

 Open [http://localhost:4000](http://localhost:4000) to view the backend app.